MASHANTHINI/Median-of-two-sorted-list-/README.md

     return 0;
 }
-Output:
+# Output:

 The median is: 2.50
 Memory and Time Complexity
-Time Complexity:
+# Time Complexity:
 O(n+m), where

-m are the sizes of the two arrays.
+n and m are the sizes of the two arrays.
-Space Complexity:
+# Space Complexity:
 O(n+m), as we allocate a new array to merge both inputs.